OpenGuilds/API-Documentation/source/index.html.md

 Provide your API key as the basic auth username value.
 You do not need to provide a password.

-All API requests will be made of HTTPS.
+All API requests will be made over HTTPS.
 Calls over plain HTTP will fail.
 API requests without authentication will also fail.

 OpenGuilds expects for the API key to be included in all API requests to